UncleCay/alx-pre_course/README.md

 My first readme.
-this program is just for learning purpose this is me again
+this program is just for learning